SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_examples/DOM_GetDifferences.md

 - DomInstanceDifferences:
     - FieldValues : all changes (returned as FieldValueDifferences)
-        - Created : changes of the created type (returned as FieldValueDifferences)
+        - Created : changes where a new value was added (returned as FieldValueDifferences)
-        - Updated : changes of the updated type (returned as FieldValueDifferences)
+        - Updated : changes where a value was updated (returned as FieldValueDifferences)
-        - Deleted : changes of the deleted type (returned as FieldValueDifferences)
+        - Deleted : changes where a value was removed (returned as FieldValueDifferences)

 On these FieldValueDifferences you can apply different methods: